 How Many Teaspoons in a Tablespoon?

-For everything else, use this list of measurement conversions.
+For everything else, use this list of conversions for cooking measurements:

 - How many teaspoons in a tablespoon?
 1 U.S. tablespoon = 3 U.S. teaspoons

 - How many teaspoons in a ½ tablespoon? ½ U.S. tablespoon = 1½ U.S. teaspoons

 - How many ¼ teaspoons in a tablespoon?
 1 U.S. tablespoon = 12 U.S. ¼ teaspoons

 - How many teaspoons in 3 tablespoons?
 3 U.S. tablespoons = 9 U.S. teaspoons

 - How many tablespoons in ¼ cup? ¼ U.S. cup = 4 tablespoons

 Teaspoons and tablespoons are used in the United States and around the world, but they’re not exactly the same.
 The United States, Liberia, and Myanmar use the imperial system, while the rest of the world uses the metric system.